 Based on this reasoning, ONCA ultimately found that Tomec was not eligible for the enhanced benefits when Economical wrote the September 12, 2010 denial letter because she had not yet been determined to be CAT.
 As such, the letter had not started the clock on the limitation period, and Tomec's claim was not statute-barred.

-In the meantime, the decision in Tomec has been considered by lower courts and tribunals.
+The decision in Tomec has been considered by lower courts and tribunals.
 The consideration of Tomec by the LAT has resulted in additional important development.
 Specifically, Tomec does not apply to post-104 week Income Replacement Benefits ("IRB").
 In other words, the commencement of the limitation period for post-104 week IRB is not delayed to the time an insured qualifies (i.e. no earlier than 104 weeks post-accident).
 This finding arose from the LAT's recent consideration of Tomec in R.S. v.
 Pafco Insurance Company.3 In Pafco, the applicant sought relief under s.7 of the LAT Act and argued that the claim for post-104 week IRB had not expired.
 The applicant attempted to rely on the decision in Tomec to claim that his cause of action for entitlement to IRB beyond 104 weeks of disability did not accrue until at least 104 weeks following the accident.
 However, the LAT distinguished Tomec, stating that Tomec dealt with attendant care and housekeeping in CAT matters, and did not address IRB.

 Instead, the LAT applied two other ONCA cases in its analysis.
 In the first case the LAT applied Bonilla v.
 Preszler,4 ONCA refused to apply the doctrine of discoverability to the IRB context, and found that such a loss crystallizes when the insured receives notice of termination from the insurer.
 The LAT stated that the court in Tomec made no indication that it intended to overturn Bonilla.
 The LAT also applied the principle from Bonaccorso v.
 Optimum Ins.
 Co.,5 that IRB are part of a single claim.
 The LAT stated that the court in Tomec did not address whether IRB constitute separate claims, and therefore did not intend to overturn Bonaccorso either.Therefore, the LAT concluded that the principles from Bonilla and Bonaccorso continue to apply, which means the insured's receipts of the notice of termination commences the limitation period for IRB.
 Based on this analysis, the LAT in Pafco denied the application.